endlessm/eos-image-builder/README.md

 Configuration
 =============

-The config.defaults file contains the configuration defaults and documentation of available options.
+The base configuration is kept in the run-build script.
+Some configuration is static, and some is dynamic.
 Update this file directly when making changes that are semi-permanent or permanent.

-For one-off builds that require a different configuration, create a file named config and put key=value pairs there to override the defaults.
+For one-off builds that require a different configuration, create a file named config and put `export key=value` pairs there to override the defaults.
 Delete this file after the one-off build has been made.

 Execution
 =========